-- Indigo® Platinum Mastercard® Credit Card Genesis FS Card Services no longer says its Indigo card is for consumers with damaged credit.
+- Indigo® Platinum Mastercard® Credit Card Genesis FS Card Services no longer says its Indigo® Platinum Mastercard® Credit Card is for consumers with damaged credit.
 But you can prequalify for the card with no impact on your credit score.
-You’ll pay an annual fee of $0, $59 or $75 for the first year and $99 thereafter.
+You’ll pay an annual fee of $0, $59, or $75 for the first year and $99 thereafter.

-It can be easier for you to get a secured card than an unsecured card.
+It’s typically easier for you to get a secured card than an unsecured card.
 That’s because you secure the card with a deposit before you open the card.
 This collateral ensures that your provider will be repaid if you fail to pay your card bill.
 Compared to guaranteed unsecured cards, secured cards may also come with friendlier rates and fees.

 What is collateral?